-Explore rock pools in tiny coves or laze on sweeping golden beaches.
-Let the mind wander at atmospheric decaying castles and hunt for dinosaur fossils on crumbling beaches.
-After a bracing walk along windswept coastal paths, warm up in a cosy English pub with a locally brewed beer.
+Explore rock pools in tiny coves, laze on sweeping golden beaches, explore decaying castles, and hunt for dinosaur fossils.
+After a bracing walk along a windswept coast, warm up in a cozy pub with a locally brewed beer.

 IN THIS GUIDE